-Kearie has also led systemic change across multiple systems in the province of Ontario including the education and child welfare systems, where she led communications and community engagement for Phase II of the One Vision One Voice community initiative to address the overrepresentation of Black children in the child welfare system, at the Ontario Association of Children’s Aid Societies.
+Kearie has over 20 years of experience leading strategic initiatives across multiple sectors including healthcare as a lead communications advisor for various initiatives within Cancer Care Ontario (Ontario Health), the non-profit sector, and the child welfare sector, where Kearie led strategic communications and community engagement for the provincial initiative One Vision One Voice community initiative to address the overrepresentation of Black children in the child welfare system, at the Ontario Association of Children’s Aid Societies.

 In 2017 Kearie created the Podcast and Blog, Woke Mommy Chatter, a space to combat the invisibilizing of the Black motherhood experience and to shed light on the Black parenting journey.
-Kearie writes about the Black motherhood experience for a variety of publications, including Today’s Parents, CBC Parent, Flare and Chatelaine.
-Kearie has delivered international anti-Black racism and equity trainings to parents looking to build and live anti-racist lives.
+Kearie also writes about race, equity, and the Black motherhood experience for various publications, including Today’s Parents, CBC Parent, Flare, and Chatelaine.

 Charline GrantChief Advocacy Officer